Skip to content

 Expert Analysis

 Briggs & Stratton and WEN represent two very different approaches to the portable generator market.
-Briggs & Stratton brings a legacy brand name and a Tier B reliability rating (76 out of 100), but its catalog is remarkably small at just 6 published models, only 5 of which have been scored.
-WEN, by contrast, fields a massive lineup of 81 published generators with 73 scored, giving buyers far more options across wattage classes and use cases.
-However, WEN's reliability sits at Tier C (60 out of 100), a notable step below its competitor.
+Briggs & Stratton is a legacy brand with a compact lineup of just 6 published models, leaning on its established reputation and a Tier B reliability rating (76 out of 100).
+WEN, by contrast, fields an expansive catalog of 81 published generators, giving buyers far more options across wattage classes and use cases.
+Despite its smaller lineup, Briggs & Stratton posts a slightly lower average overall score of 5.1 compared to WEN's 5.4, and trails in every major scoring category except build quality, where it holds a modest edge (5.7 versus 5.2).

 Key Differences